maxnorth/nv/README.md

 # nv - Enviably simple app configuration

 **nv** is a dotenv-style environment variable loader that makes secret managers easier to work with.
-No more copying secrets to developer machines or bending [12FA principles](https://12factor.net/config) with tight couplings to secret managers.
+No more copying secrets to developer machines or bending [12FA principles](https://12factor.net/config) by tightly coupling to secret managers.

 ## Intro